backdrop-contrib/backdrop-drush-extension/README.md

 into any location that supports Drush commands.
 The most common location for custom Drush commands such as this is in your user's home directory.

-- `cd ~/.drush` (This directory should already exist if you've used Drush before.)
+- `mkdir ~/.drush/commands` (This may already exist, if so continue.)
-- `mkdir commands` (This may already exist, if so continue.)
+- `cd ~/.drush/commands`
 - `wget https://github.com/quicksketch/backdrop-drush/archive/master.zip`
 - `unzip master.zip -d backdrop`

-Now switch to a Backdrop site and try a command! `drush cron` works well.
+Now switch to a Backdrop site's directory and try a command! `drush cron` works well.

 Usage
 -----